OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Time Complexity – O(n log n)**: Predictable performance across best, average, and worst cases
 * **Space Complexity – O(n)**: Extra memory used for merging
-* **Stability**: Maintains the order of equal elements Here is your content reformatted into your consistent instructional format — as a **single titled section**, with structured `####` subheadings, clean code presentation, algorithm logic, performance details, and a well-organized summary and key terms list.
+* **Stability**: Maintains the order of equal elements

----

 ### Section 10: Quick Sort in Java